How to install Windows 10 on your Mac using Boot Camp

-How do I use Windows 10 on a Mac?
+Want to try out Windows 10 on your Mac?
+Here's how

-If you're looking to install Windows on your Mac, Boot Camp is the best way to go.
-Whether it's for a great gaming experience or you just want to try out Windows 10 on Apple's svelte hardware, here's how to get it all set up.
+If you want to install Windows on your Intel-based Mac, then Boot Camp is the best way to do it.
+Whether it's for a great gaming experience or you just want to try out how Windows 10 feels on Apple's svelte hardware, here's how to get everything set up.

+It's worth nothing that some of the newer Macs from late 2020 onwards have Apple Silicon processors, which will no longer support Boot Camp.
+In this case, virtualization software like Parallels will be necessary to install Windows 10 instead.

-- What you'll need before you install Windows 10 on your Mac
+In this guide we'll walk you through the steps you'll need to follow to install Windows 10 on your older Mac.

 What you'll need before you install Windows 10 on your Mac